junxit/us-congress-bills-119/bill.md

   >     - **(ii)** An examination of any mismanagement by the executives and board of the insured depository institution that contributed to the failure of the insured depository institution.
   >     - **(iii)** Any supervisory or regulatory shortcomings by such appropriate Federal banking agency with respect to the insured depository institution.
   >     - **(iv)** Any dynamics that the appropriate Federal banking agency determines may have contributed to the failure of the insured depository institution.
-  >     - **(v)** Any supervisory, regulatory, and legislative recommendations such appropriate Federal banking agency may have to improve the safety and soundness of similarly situated insured depository institutions, the banking system, and financial stability.
+  >     - **(v)** Any supervisory, regulatory, or legislative recommendations such appropriate Federal banking agency may have to improve the safety and soundness of similarly situated insured depository institutions, the banking system, and financial stability.
   >   - **(B)** *Protection of sensitive information*
   >     - **(i)** *Effect on privilege* The provision of any information by a Federal banking agency under this paragraph may not be construed as—
   >       - **(I)** waiving, destroying, or otherwise affecting any privilege applicable to the information; or
-  >       - **(II)** waiving any exemption applicable to the information under section 552 of title 5 United States Code (commonly known as the “Freedom of Information Act”).
+  >       - **(II)** waiving any exemption applicable to the information under section 552 of title 5, United States Code (commonly known as the “Freedom of Information Act”).
   >     - **(ii)** *Transparency*
   >       - **(I)** *In general* A Federal banking agency shall publish materials contained in a report required under subparagraph (A) to the fullest extent possible to promote transparency.
   >       - **(II)** *Consultation on omitting materials* If a Federal banking agency determines particular materials described under subclause (I) should not be published, the Federal banking agency shall consult with the chair and ranking member of the Committee on Financial Services of the House of Representatives and the chair and ranking member of the Committee on Banking, Housing, and Urban Affairs of the Senate.